zonemaster/zonemaster-backend/docs/Configuration.md

 ### user

 A US ASCII-only [PostgreSQL identifier].
+Max length 63 characters.

 The name of the user with sufficient permission to access the database.